khinch/AutoEngAssessment/README.md

 Tidy up the tests:
 - Refactor repeatable sections into more re-usable patterns
 - Use idiomatic Playwright structure and approach
-- Improve locators to be m
+- Improve locators to be more re-usable across multiple tests

 ## Make it fast
 - Refactor to make the test structure easier to expand: